Worst Ever Virus Is Virut

-When I think about the damage that could have been done to my Companies reputation, in addition to all of the system down time we experienced, we could have ceased trading.
+When I think about the damage that could have been done to my Companies reputation, in addition to all the system downtime we experienced, we could have ceased trading.
 Scary!!

 The Virut Family of viruses are very nasty, and had Companies in a panic when it first appeared a few years ago.

-However, data must be stored on a enhanced secure Server that only allows the right people with the right levels of access to read, create and change the data that exists.
+However, data must be stored on an enhanced secure Server that only allows the right people with the right levels of access to read, create and change the data that exists.